Skip to content

 game's Steam metadata, as usual.

-The [launch options](#launch-options) are used.
+launch options

 ## Windows games with an install script (since Steam beta 1623823138)